Mouseworld-Lab/NDT-Prototype/README.md

         sudo brctl addif br0 veth2
         sudo brctl addif br0 vxlan-1
         ```
+    > **Note:**
-    > **Note:** Only add one end of the veth pair because the other end (veth3) will be assigned to the gateway2 pod.
+    > 1. Only add one end of the veth pair because the other end (veth3) will be assigned to the gateway2 pod.
 For this demo, veth3 is already assigned in the Topology/Network/gateway2.yaml file.
+    > 2. Has been tested on a cluster created with Kubeadm.
+If you plan to use it with other clusters, such as Kind, additional connections may need to be added.

 ## Configuration on the Edge Machine:
 - #### Create a VXLAN Interface